acoustid/acoustid-server/pages/fingerprinter.md

 </div>

-Acoustid fingerprinter is a cross-platform GUI application that uses [Chromaprint][chp] to submit audio fingerprints from your music collection to the Acoustid database.
+AcoustID fingerprinter is a cross-platform GUI application that uses [Chromaprint][chp] to submit audio fingerprints from your music collection to the AcoustID database.
 Only tagged audio files are submitted.
 Files tagged by MusicBrainz applications such as [Picard][picard] or [Jaikoz][jaikoz] are preferred, but it will submit fingerprints for any files that have tags such as track title, artist name, album name, etc.